mayooear/gpt4-pdf-chatbot-langchain/README.md

 - Make sure your pinecone dashboard `environment` and `index` matches the one in the `pinecone.ts` and `.env` files.
 - Check that you've set the vector dimensions to `1536`.
-- Make sure your pinecone namespace is in lowercase.
-- Pinecone indexes of users on the Starter(free) plan are deleted after 7 days of inactivity.
-To prevent this, send an API request to Pinecone to reset the counter before 7 days.
 - Retry from scratch with a new Pinecone project, index, and cloned repo.

 ## Credit

-Frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)
+The frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)